dolly0526/jessica-rpc/README.md

 # Simple-RPC
-A simple RPC framework based on Netty, Protostuff, SpringBoot And ZooKeeper.
+A simple RPC framework based on Netty, SpringBoot And ZooKeeper.